satish-ray/Hirrd/README.md

 # 🚀 hired - Your Next Career Destination

-**hired** is a modern, full-stack job portal designed to efficiently connect job seekers (**Candidates**) with employers (**Recruiters**).
+**hirrd** is a modern, full-stack job portal designed to efficiently connect job seekers (**Candidates**) with employers (**Recruiters**).
 It provides a seamless platform for candidates to apply for jobs using a simple authentication process and empowers recruiters to easily post and manage their job listings.

 ## ✨ Key Features